patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/data-input/design.md

 * To enable the user to select a null option, provide a radio button with the label “None.”

 **When not to use**
 Do not use a radio button when you have more than 5 options to provide to the user.
-Instead, use a select list.
+Instead, use a [select list](#select-lists).

 **Labeling and alignment**
 Radio button labels fall to the right of the radio button control.

-Arrange radio buttons vertically or horizontally according to your preference.
-Vertically-arranged radio buttons are easier to scan.
+Arrange radio buttons vertically or horizontally depending on space considerations.
+Vertically arranged radio buttons are easier to scan and are the preferred arrangement.

 ![Vertical radio buttons](img/vertical-radio.png)